Home Tutorials Training Consulting Books Company Contact us

 2.2.
 Fail fast

 At the beginning of each method, you should invoke the checkWidget method, before another other call to functionality of the custom widget.
 The checkWidget method of the Widget class checks pre-conditions for the proper use of a Widget.
-This involves whether the widget is not disposed and not accessed from an other Thread than the SWT Thread.
+This involves whether the widget is not disposed and not accessed from another Thread than the SWT Thread.

 package com.vogella.rcp.custom.widgets.widget;